 Miami Beach says law-breaking partiers no longer tolerated

-South Beach's sizzling party scene is about to get cold after the city announced a massive boost in police presence and tougher crack downs on other violations brought by raucous crowds.
-The changes come just weeks after a tourist eating dinner with his family was fatally shot at a Miami Beach restaurant on a weeknight.
+South Beach's sizzling party scene is about to undergo a massive boost in police presence and tougher crackdowns on raucous crowds and crime, weeks after a tourist eating dinner with his family was fatally shot at a Miami Beach restaurant, authorities say.

-Ten officers from the county will also been added every weekend for the rest of the year, Gelber said Friday in a video message.
+Ten officers from the county are being added every weekend to South Beach duty for the rest of the year, Gelber said in a video message Friday.

-"It is no longer sufficient to treat what has historically been defined as “high impact periods” as anomalies when every weekend brings significant crowds and challenges," Hudak stated.
+"It is no longer sufficient to treat what has historically been defined as “high impact periods” as anomalies when every weekend brings significant crowds and challenges," Hudak said.

-Additional code officers and park rangers will be assigned to enforce ordinance violations to create a “visible and constant deterrent” to address overcrowding and “life safety” issues stressing in her memo that the parties created a “year-round threat to public safety from visitors who have demonstrated a blatant disregard for human life, public property and the well-being of our many law-abiding residents and guests.”
+Additional code officers and park rangers will be assigned to enforce ordinance violations to create a “visible and constant deterrent” to overcrowding and other problems.
+Hudak stressed in the memo that the parties created a “year-round threat to public safety from visitors who have demonstrated a blatant disregard for human life, public property and the well-being of our many law-abiding residents and guests.”

-Gelber said over half of the nearly 1,600 arrest in 2021 came from the entertainment district, where speeding, fights and gun violence have become commonplace.
-The city seized more than 500 guns this year and now have 870 surveillance cameras on the lookout.
+Gelber said more than half of the nearly 1,600 arrests in 2021 came from the entertainment district, where speeding, fights and gun violence have become commonplace.
+The city seized more than 500 guns this year and now has 870 surveillance cameras operational.

 “Every few days, I call a police officer who has been injured in the line of duty,” the mayor said.
 “Few cities face these challenges or ask as much of police.”